PipIWYG/sabl-core/README.md

 # Simple Address Book Library - Core

+This repository contains a composer package PHP library that can be included in a standard Laravel Installation, without any requirements to change any of the code inside the Laravel Application itself, to keep code modular and independant from base application level code.
+This simplifies code management allowing the package code to be versioned and maintained independantly from a base Laravel Installation.
+The package could also be installed on various other versions of the Laravel Framework, which siplifies framework and related dependancy upgrades.

-This repository contains a composer package library that can be included in a Laravel Installation.
-The package provides functionality that defines the database migrations and API routes available for use to manage and maintain Address Book data through an API Client such as Postman.
+The package provides functionality that defines the required database migrations and API routes available for use to manage and maintain Address Book data through an API Client such as Postman.
 Limited data validation is in place in an attempt to keep it as simple as possible for demonstration purposes.

 ## Assumptions
 It is assumed that the system where this package is installed on is correctly configured to host a Laravel Web Application.
-This documentaion details the most basic installation requirements to install Laravel and the commands to run to load the package library from source control in a standard Laravel Application.
+This documentaion details the most basic installation requirements to configure Laravel and the commands to run to load the package library from source control in a standard Laravel Application.

 Furthermore, to load the package source from repository, it is assumed that a valid GitHub SSH key is generated on the system where the package is being installed.
-Alternatively, without an Github SSH Key, the repository reference URL to use to install the package may need to change from SSH to HTTPS.
+Alternatively, without a Github SSH Key on the target system, the repository reference URL to use to install the package will need to change from SSH to HTTPS.

-The package was created to make use of PHP 7.3 on a Linux/Ubuntu Server environment making use of a local MySQL Server Database.
+The package was created to make use of PHP 7.3 on a Linux/Ubuntu Server (21.10) environment making use of a local MySQL Server Database.

 For detailed instructions on how to install Laravel, please see https://laravel.com/docs/9.x/installation.

 ## Installation

-To make use of this library, the base Laravel Application must first be installed, and configured to be accessed over a web browser.
+To make use of this library, the base Laravel Application must first be installed and configured to be accessible over a web browser.
 Once an application is available and ready to be served on a correctly configured web server setup, accessible through a web broser, additional steps must be taken to load the package library for use in the Laravel Web Application.
 For details about these steps, please see below.

 ### Environment

 The most basic environment specific configuration should be enough for this package to be used.
-A MySQL Database Schema must be created during the Laravel Setup to support data for capture and query logic.
+A MySQL Database Schema must be created during the Laravel Setup to support data for capture and querying logic.

 ### Basic Laravel Installation via Composer